 Why did Shintoism, which did not require buildings, come to erect shrine pavilions called Shinto shrines?
 It is deeply related to the introduction of Buddhism in Japan.

-The influence of clear teachings and glittering Buddhist statues and temples was so great.
+The influence of clear teachings and glittering Buddhist statues and temples was significant.

 People debated the consistency of their beliefs with Buddhism and the Japanese deities they had previously worshipped.